wdawson/okta.github.io/_source/_posts/2018-02-15-build-crud-app-vuejs-node.md

 - [The Ultimate Guide to Progressive Web Applications](/blog/2017/07/20/the-ultimate-guide-to-progressive-web-applications)
 - [The Lazy Developer's Guide to Authentication with Vue.js](/blog/2017/09/14/lazy-developers-guide-to-auth-with-vue)
 - [Build a Cryptocurrency Comparison Site with Vue.js](/blog/2017/09/06/build-a-cryptocurrency-comparison-site-with-vuejs)

+You can find the source code for the application developed in this post at <https://github.com/oktadeveloper/okta-vue-node-example>.

 Hit me up in the comments with any questions, and as always, follow [@oktadev](https://twitter.com/OktaDev) on Twitter to see all the cool content our dev team is creating.